 Robert A. Stout Jr.

 Mr. Stout is admitted to practice in New York.
 He is an active leader in the American Bar Association.
-He serves as the Chair of the Environmental Law Committee of the ABA Real Property, Trust and Estate Law Section and has served on the Council of the ABA Young Lawyers Division.
-He also serves on the Executive Committees of the Environmental Law Section and Young Lawyer’s Division of the New York State Bar Association and is the author of a regular column on DEC Administrative decisions appearing in The New York Environmental Lawyer.
+He serves as the Group Chair of the Land Use and Environmental Group of the ABA Real Property, Trust and Estate Law Section.
+He also serves on the Executive Committee of the Environmental Law Section of the New York State Bar Association and is the author of a regular column on DEC Administrative decisions appearing in The New York Environmental Lawyer.
+Previously, he served on the Council of the ABA Young Lawyers Division.

 Mr. Stout received a Juris Doctor, cum laude, and a Certificate in Environmental Law from Pace University School of Law in 2005 where he served as the Editor-in-Chief of the Pace Environmental Law Review.
 Mr. Stout received a Bachelor of Arts degree, magna cum laude, in History Education from Siena College where he was awarded the History Department’s Major Field Award upon graduation.